Lost film: Rediscovered films

 Occasionally, prints of films considered lost have been rediscovered.
-An example is the 1910 version of Frankenstein which was believed lost for decades until the existence of a print (which had been in the hands of an unwitting collector for years) was discovered in the 1970s.
+An example is the 1910 version of Frankenstein, which was believed lost for decades until the existence of a print (which had been in the hands of an unwitting collector for years) was discovered in the 1970s.
 A print of Richard III (1912) was found in 1996 and restored by the American Film Institute.
 In 2013, an early Mary Pickford film, Their First Misunderstanding, notable for being the first film in which she was credited by name, was found in a New Hampshire barn and donated to Keene State College.

 Beyond the Rocks (1922), with Gloria Swanson and Rudolph Valentino, was considered a lost film for several decades.
 Swanson lamented the loss of this and other films in her 1980 memoirs but optimistically concluded: "I do not believe these films are gone forever."
 In 2000, a print was found in the Netherlands and restored by the Nederlands Filmmuseum and the Haghefilm Conservation.
 It turned up among about two thousand rusty film canisters donated by Haarlem's eccentric Dutch collector, Joop van Liempd.
 It was given its first modern screening in 2005 and has since been aired on Turner Classic Movies.

 In the early 2000s, the German film Metropolis—which had been distributed in many different edits over the years—was restored to as close to the original version as possible by reinstating edited footage and using computer technology to repair damaged footage.
 However, at that point, approximately a quarter of the original film footage was considered lost, according to the Kino Video DVD release of the restored film.
 On July 1, 2008, Berlin film experts announced that a copy of the film had been discovered in the archives of the film museum Museo del Cine in Buenos Aires, Argentina, which contained almost all of the scenes still missing from the 2002 restoration.
 The film now has been restored very close to its premiere version.
 The restoration process is featured in the documentary Metropolis Refundada.

 In 2010, digital copies of ten early American films were presented to the Library of Congress by the Boris Yeltsin Presidential Library, the first film installment from the Russian state archives to be repatriated.

-The rare has happened, as in 2018, when the rediscovered film Something Good – Negro Kiss was inducted posthumously into the National Film Registry, as it was a monumental film showing black portrayals completely differently to that of the time.
+In 2018, the rediscovered 1898 film Something Good – Negro Kiss was inducted into the National Film Registry.
+Its portrayal of a warm, loving Black couple stands in stark contrast to the typically racist portrayals of that era.

 Sometimes, a film believed lost in its original state has been restored, either through the process of colorization or other restoration methods.
 "The Cage," the original 1964 pilot film for Star Trek, survived only in a black-and-white print until 1987, when a film archivist found an unmarked (mute) 35 mm reel in a Hollywood film laboratory with the negative trims of the unused scenes.